An Algorithmic Meta-Theorem for Graph Modification to Planarity and FOL: The algorithm

 Let $\boxtimes\in{\sf OP}$, $G$ be a graph, $k\in\Bbb{N}$, and let $S$ be a $\boxtimes$-planarizer of $G$.
 We say that $S$ is an {\em inclusion-minimal $\boxtimes$-planarizer} of $G$ if none of its proper subsets is a $\boxtimes$-planarizer of $G$.
 Notice that, in the special case where $\boxtimes={\sf ea}$, the unique inclusion-minimal $\boxtimes$-planarizer of $G$ is the empty set of edges.
 We say that a set $Q\subseteq V(G)$ is {\em $\boxtimes$-planarization irrelevant} if for every inclusion-minimal $\boxtimes$-planarizer $S$ of $G$ that has size at most $k$, it holds that $A(S) \cap Q = \emptyset$.
 We say that a graph $G$ is {\em partially disk-embedded in some closed disk $\Delta$}, if there is some subgraph $K$ of $G$ that is embedded in $\Delta$ whose boundary, denoted by $\bd(\Delta)$, is a cycle of $K$ and no vertex in the interior of $\Delta$ is adjacent to a vertex not in $\Delta$.
 We use the term {\em partially $\Delta$-embedded graph $G$} to denote that a graph $G$ is partially disk-embedded in some closed disk $\Delta$.
 We also call the graph $K$ {\em compass} of the partially $\Delta$-embedded graph $G$ and we always assume that we accompany a partially $\Delta$-embedded graph $G$ together with an embedding of its compass in $\Delta$ that is the set $G\cap \Delta$.

 The concept of $q$-wall, where $q$ is odd, is visualized in \autoref{asfdsfdsfasdfsdfdsf}.
-In the same figure are depicted the {\em layers} (in red and blue) and the {\em perimeter} (the outermost layer) of a $q$-wall (the formal definitions are postponed in \autoref{fenflknflkas}).
+In the same figure are depicted the {\em layers} (in red and blue) and the {\em perimeter} (the outermost layer) of a $q$-wall (the formal definitions are postponed to \autoref{fenflknflkas}).
 Also the {\em branch vertices} are depicted in yellow.

 Let $W$ be a wall of a graph $G$.
-We use $\perim(W)$ to denote the perimeter of $W$ and we call {\em central vertices} the two branch vertices of $W$ that do not belong to any layer and are connected by a path that does not intersect any layer, which we denote by $\cen(W)$ (depicted by two orange squared vertices in \autoref{asfdsfdsfasdfsdfdsf}).
+We use $\perim(W)$ to denote the perimeter of $W$.
+The two branch vertices of $W$ that do not belong to any layer and are connected by a path that does not intersect any layer are called the {\em central vertices} of $W$ (depicted by two orange squared vertices in \autoref{asfdsfdsfasdfsdfdsf}).
+We denote the central vertices of $W$ by $\cen(W)$.
 Let $K'$ be the connected component of $G\setminus \perim(W)$ that contains $W\setminus \perim(W)$.
 The {\em compass} of $W$, denoted by $\comp(W)$, is the graph $G[V(K')\cup V(\perim(W))]$.
 Observe that $W$ is a subgraph of $\comp(W)$ and $\comp(W)$ is connected.
 In what follows we will always consider walls that are drawn inside the disk of a partially $\Delta$-embedded graph.
 Therefore, we can see the compass of $W$ as the part of the graph that is drawn inside the closed disk boundary the perimeter of $W$.
 We are now in position to state the following two lemmata.